C. J. Sisson

 Charles Jasper Sisson (15 December 1885 – 28 July 1966) was a British academic and writer.
 From 1928 until 1951 he was Lord Northcliffe professor of modern English literature at University College London.

 Early life and career

 He was born in County Durham and educated at Rutherford College and Edinburgh University.

 In 1907 he was awarded a Heriot Fellowship at Edinburgh and appointed lecturer in English literature at the University of Dijon.
 In 1909 Sisson moved to the Cairo University and from 1910 until 1921 he worked for Elphinstone College in Bombay.
 He served as principal of Karnatak College, Bombay, in 1922 and principal of Elphinstone College in 1923.

 From 1923 until 1928 Sisson served as reader in English literature at University College London.
 In 1928 he became Lord Northcliffe professor of modern English literature at UCL, which he held until 1951.

+In 1938 he held the Sandars Readership in Bibliography at Cambridge University lecturing on "The judicious marriage of Mr Hooker and the birth of ‘the Laws of Ecclesiastical Polity’."

 He then served as senior fellow and assistant director of the Shakespeare Institute at the University of Birmingham.
 From 1927 until 1955 he was editor of The Modern Language Review.